 The case, entitled In re Nexus 6P Product Liability Litigation, is pending before U.S. District Judge Beth Labson Freeman in San Jose, California.
 A hearing is scheduled for May 2, 2019 to determine whether to grant preliminary approval to the settlement, approve notice to the proposed class of Nexus 6P purchasers, and schedule a final approval hearing.

 The settlement would benefit a class comprised of all persons in the United States who purchased a Nexus 6P smartphone, other than for resale, between September 29, 2015 and the date of preliminary approval.
 Because the settlement has not yet received preliminary approval, the claims period has not begun.

 If you purchased a Nexus 6P smartphone, please provide your information below, and return to this page for settlement-related updates.

 Girard Sharp has earned national Tier 1 rankings for Mass Tort and Class Action Litigation and has been named to the U.S. News – Best Lawyers “Best Law Firms” list each year since 2013.
 Read about some of our results.

-We have recovered over a billion dollars for our clients against the world’s largest corporations in cases concerning false advertising and unfair business practices, data breaches, and defective product cases against some of the largest tech companies, including Apple, Google, LG, Yahoo, and Motorola.
+We have recovered over a billion dollars for our clients against the world’s largest corporations in cases concerning false advertising, unfair business practices, data breaches, and defective products against some of the largest tech companies, including Apple, Google, LG, Yahoo, and Motorola.

 For a free consultation about your potential claims, contact one of our consumer protection lawyers at 415-981-4800.